ScApi/P2812HNUFx-Pre-Build/README.md

 Files are BB based.
 <p>
-All images contain calibration data along with VDSL firmware (annex a/b version).
+Image contains: luci, Lantiq atm/ptm driver, wireless calibration data, VDSL firmware and luci.
 <p>
 Annex A/B firmware can be changed (replaced to one in VDSL firmware folder) after flashing.
 <p>